Schema incompatibilities in PostgreSQL

 In the datamodel v1.1 that was introduced in Prisma ORM v1.31, 1-1 relations can be declared as inline.
 In that case, the relation will not be maintained via a relation table but via a single foreign key on one of the two tables involved.

-constraint to the foreign key column which means that after introspection in Prisma ORM version 2.x and later, this former 1-1 relation will be added as a 1-n relation to the Prisma schema.
+When this approach is used, Prisma ORM doesn't add a UNIQUE constraint to the foreign key column which means that after introspection in Prisma ORM version 2.x and later, this former 1-1 relation will be added as a 1-n relation to the Prisma schema.

 Example